Color wields enormous sway over our attitudes and emotions.

 My own research on the topic, as this article conveys, lacks scientific evidence to back up every claim.
 But that alone is no reason to dismiss the profound and unarguable effect that color has on people.

 There are key facts of color theory that are indisputable.
 In a classic study on color in a peer-reviewed journal article, Satyendra Singh determined that it takes a mere 90 seconds for a customer to form an opinion about a product.
-And, 62-90% of that interaction is determined by the color of the product alone.
+And, 62-90 percent of that interaction is determined by the color of the product alone.

 Color psychology is a must-study field for leaders, office managers, architects, gardeners, chefs, product designers, packaging designers, store owners, and even expectant parents painting the nursery for the new arrival!
 Color is critical.
 Our success depends upon how we use color.